top of page

 Battenburg Cake

-When I was about 6, I stayed with my grandad in Caistor.
-He asked me if I wanted a 'sweet', which I didn't.
-My mistake because what he meant was, would I like a dessert.
-I love dessert!
-The 'sweet' course is the one everyone is usually too full to eat.
-To avoid that happening, use your teas wisely.
-Even if everyone is wedded to English Breakfast, playing a tea-tasting game could widen the palate of your guests.
-Provide small tea cups and ask your guests to guess the flavour of each tea by tasting them between the courses.
-I would suggest a peppermint, Fennel or Nettle tea to end the meal and to accompany the sweet petit fours.
+When I was about six, I stayed with my grandad in Caistor.
+He asked me if I wanted a 'sweet,' which I didn't realise meant dessert.
+My mistake!
+The 'sweet' course is often the one everyone is too full to enjoy.
+To avoid this, use your teas wisely.
+Even if everyone prefers English Breakfast, consider a tea-tasting game to expand your guests' palates.
+Provide small teacups and ask your guests to guess the flavour of each tea between courses.
+I recommend peppermint, fennel, or nettle tea to end the meal and accompany the sweet petit fours.

 Until Next Time